kamarthiparamesh/react-event-registration-app/scripts/README.md

-# Generate Project scoped token from Machine User
+# Generate Project Scope token(PST) from Personal Access Token(PAT)
-This file helps you to creates machine user and generates project scope token which will be used to call Affinidi API's
+This file helps you to creates Personal Access Token(machine user) and generates project scope token which will be used to call Affinidi API's

 **If these steps are already completed and just want to generate new project scope token, then directly jump to [step 4 of section here](#generate-project-scope-token)**

 Open the Git bash terminal to this current folder and follow the steps

-## Generate KeyPair
+## Generate RSA KeyPair
-Generates public and private key pair.
+Generates RSA public and private key pair.

 Note: Keep your private key file safe and don't share to anyone